SeldonIO/seldon-core/docs/getting_started/minikube.md

 ### Serve your  model:

 In order to send a prediction request to your model, you need to query the Seldon Core api server and obtain an authentication token from your model key and secret (in this example key and secret are set to "oauth-key" and "oauth-secret" for simplicity).
-The api server is running on minikube with default port 30032.
+The api server is running on minikube.
 To query your model you need to

 1. Set the api server IP and port:

     ```bash
-     SERVER=$(minikube ip):30032
+    SERVER=$(minikube ip):$(kubectl get svc -l app=seldon-apiserver-container-app -o jsonpath='{.items[0].spec.ports[0].nodePort}')
     ```

 2. Get the authorization token using your key ("oauth-key" here) and secret ("oauth-secret"):